 |Design Team||Collins Engineering, Michael Van Valkenburgh Associates, Frances Whitehead|

-Managed and operated by the Chicago Park District in partnership with the Trust for Public Land and the City of Chicago
+Managed and operated by the Chicago Park District in partnership with the Trust for Public Land, the Friends of the Bloomingdale Trail and the City of Chicago

 Latest News / The 606